-Trump pledges to 'make America great again for all Americans'
+Trump pledges a great US 'for all Americans'

 'United'

-The speech is not likely to touch on the Russia matter, people familiar with it said, opting instead to focus on policy.
-Trump hopes a serious-minded message can help improve his standing in the polls.
+Democrats selected Rep. Joe Kennedy III, a grandson of Robert F. Kennedy, to deliver the traditional response to the President's speech.

-The President's approval rating stood at 40% in CNN's last survey, his highest mark since last September, but still the lowest for any elected president at the one-year mark since modern public opinion polling began.
+"Bullies may land a punch.
+They might leave a mark," the lawmaker said before a live audience gathered at a Fall River, Massachusetts, technical school.
+"But they have never, not once, in the history of our United States, managed to match the strength and spirit of a people united in defense of their future."

-Democrats selected Rep. Joe Kennedy of Massachusetts, a grandson of Robert F. Kennedy, to deliver the traditional response to the President's speech.
-A number of other responses are also planned, including by Sen. Bernie Sanders, the independent Vermont senator who ran for President in 2016.
-A number of Democrats have planned to boycott the speech.
+A number of other responses were also planned, including by Sen. Bernie Sanders, the independent Vermont senator who ran for President in 2016.
+A number of Democrats boycotted the speech.

-The White House announced on Monday that 15 guests would sit above the House floor in the first lady's box, a tradition that past presidents have used to illustrate their successes.
-This year's guests include a firefighter who helped battle blazes in California and the parents of children killed by the MS-13 gang.
+Above the House floor, the administration's hosted guests in the first lady's box meant to illustrate policy objectives.
+This year the roster included a firefighter who helped battle blazes in California and the parents of teens killed by the MS-13 gang.

-The first lady herself also plans to attend the speech.
+The first lady herself also attended the speech.
 Ordinarily, Melania Trump's presence at the State of the Union would not be notable -- but she hasn't appeared in public with her husband since reports emerged last week that Trump allegedly had an affair with a porn star.

 Melania Trump arrived at the Capitol separately from her husband so she could meet one-on-one with the invited guests.
 Presidents and first ladies typically travel to the speech together.